fozziethebeat/kt-villa/docs/docs/the-stay/arriving.md

 ![A heater](/img/IMG_4005.png)

-The primary room heater are these ancient looking brown boxes.
-Turn on each fan strength and heat level independently.
+The primary room heaters are these ancient looking brown boxes.
+On each box, set the fan strength and heat level independently.

 ![The water pump](/img/IMG_4001.png)